 Xiaodong He is a Principal Researcher in the Deep Learning Technology Center of Microsoft Research, Redmond, WA, USA.
 He is also an Affiliate Professor in the Department of Electrical Engineering at the University of Washington (Seattle), serves in doctoral supervisory committees.
 His research interests are mainly in artificial intelligence areas including deep learning, natural language, computer vision, speech, information retrieval, and knowledge representation.

 He has published more than 100 papers in ACL, EMNLP, NAACL, CVPR, SIGIR, WWW, CIKM, NIPS, ICLR, ICASSP, Proc.
 IEEE, IEEE TASLP, IEEE SPM, and other venues.
 He received several awards including the Outstanding Paper Award at ACL 2015.
 He has led the development of the MSR-NRC-SRI entry and the MSR entry that won the No. 1 Place in the 2008 NIST Machine Translation Evaluation and the 2011 IWSLT Evaluation (Chinese-to-English), respectively.
 He is also a co-inventor of the DSSM (2013, 2014a, 2014b), which is broadly applied to language, vision, IR and knowledge representation tasks.
 More recently, he and colleagues developed the MSR image captioning system that achieves the highest score in the Turing test and won the first prize, tied with Google, at the COCO Captioning Challenge 2015.
 His work was reported by Communications of the ACM in January 2016.
 He is leading the image captioning effort now is part of Microsoft Cognitive Services and CaptionBot.
 The work was widely covered in media including Business Insider, TechCrunch, Forbes, The Washington Post, CNN, BBC.
-The services also support scenarios such as Seeing AI.
+The services also support scenarios such as Seeing AI (video, blog).